-7. Wittgenstein and Aesthetics
+Wittgenstein and Aesthetics

+Aesthetic Language Games

-A. Aesthetic Language Games: In some of Wittgenstein’s early work, he discussed how the concept of language game applies to aesthetics.
+In some of Wittgenstein’s early work (1953)n, he discussed how the concept of language game applies to aesthetics.
 He remarked that artists come to know rules as fundamental parts of their artistic learning and that such rule learning enables the artist to apply that concept to novel cases.
 He emphasized that such rules are not necessarily taught verbally.
 He suggests that in many instances, actions come first, and the rules later, or perhaps the rules are only stated to the extent that they confirm the already developed skilled artistic performance.
 Wittgenstein proposes that aesthetic rules are often not cognitive, but learned affectively within the context of incidental events of a culture.
 “To describe a set of rules fully means really to describe the culture of a period” (Wittgenstein, 1966, p.
-8, note 3).
-If our aesthetic engagements and uses of aesthetic terms and concepts are context-sensitive, so are our aesthetic behaviors and functional vocabularies as well.
-Similarly, Susan Sontag remarked that “All aesthetic judgment is really cultural evaluation” (Sontag, 2009, p.
+8, n3).
+If our aesthetic engagements and uses of aesthetic terms and concepts are context sensitive, so are our aesthetic behaviors and functional vocabularies as well.
+Likewise, Susan Sontag remarked that “[a]ll aesthetic judgment is really cultural evaluation” (Sontag, 2009, p.
 103).